Prince Edward Island National Park is a Canadian National Park run by Parks Canada.

 The Beaches At Brackley-Dalvay

-First off, there’s obviously Brackley and Dalvay beach.
+First off, there’s obviously the Brackley and Dalvay beach.
 But there’s also Shaws beach, Stanhope Cape beach, and Ross Lane beach.

 Like Cavendish beach, these beaches are shaped by the sand dunes in the background.